 Replacing a coolant sensor requires draining some of the coolant from the cooling system.
 You do not have to drain the entire radiator.
 Just open the drain valve and let out enough coolant so the coolant level in the engine is below the sensor.

-This would be a good time to check the condition of the coolant, and to replace it if the coolant is more than three years old (conventional coolant) or five years old (long life coolant).
+This would be a good time to check the condition of the coolant, and to replace it if the coolant is more than three years old or 50,000 miles (conventional "green" coolant) or 10 years or 100,000-plus miles (long life coolant).
 A coolant change and a flush would also be a good idea if the coolant shows any signs of contamination.